labdhi02/Full-stack-simple/README.md

 [![Build Status](https://travis-ci.org/crsandeep/simple-react-full-stack.svg?branch=master)](https://travis-ci.org/crsandeep/simple-react-full-stack)

 This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
-It is also configured with webpack-dev-server, eslint, prettier and babel.
+It is also configured with webpack-dev-server, eslint, prettier and babel.....

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)